 What leprechauns do is limit their 'king' to moving just one space at a time.
 This evens the balance enough to provide a lasting conundrum.

-Thanks to Damian Walker because of whom you can now play Magpie against the computer on his website HERE.
-On the Variant line choose "Magpie" from the drop-down menu.
-You can also choose from three opening layouts in the Layout line - Ballinderry I, II or III.
+Thanks to Damian Walker you can now play Magpie against the computer on his website HERE.
+You can also try out some of the many other known versions of Hnefatafl.

 If you want to know more about the background of ancient Celtic and Scandinavian board games, click HERE for a fascinating and very influential old article by E.V.
 MacWhite.
 Or